- Bats Right, Throws Right

 - Died October 21, 2008 in Fort Worth, TX USA

-Jake would have even a better year in 1951, upping his base hit total to 143, along with 23 home runs for a .302 average.
+Jake had even a better year in 1951, upping his base hit total to 143, along with 23 home runs for a .302 average.
 In 1952, while with the Scranton Miners of the class A Eastern League, his home run total reached 27 and his batting average was a solid .288.
-This earned him a September call-up to the St. Louis Browns where he made his debut in Cleveland and singled in his first at bat, but finished 2 for 11 overall for a .182 average.
+This earned him a September call-up to the Browns where he made his debut against the Cleveland Indians on September 7th and singled in his first at-bat, but finished 2 for 11 overall for a .182 average.
 As things go this would be Jake's one and only shot at the major leagues.

-Crawford would spend the next five seasons (1953-1957) in the high minors, appearing in five different leagues, with five different teams but could not quite match his early career performances and wound up his pro baseball career with the Fort Worth Cats of the AA Texas League in 1957.
+Crawford spent the next five seasons (1953-1957) in the high minors, appearing in five different leagues, with five different teams but could not quite match his early career performances and wound up his pro baseball career with the Fort Worth Cats of the AA Texas League in 1957.

 Jake spent a total of eight years in pro baseball, playing 1,000 games in the minors, with 3,431 at bats, 912 base hits, including 136 home runs, for a .265 batting average.